Preliminaries for Meditation or Study for Stressed Practitioners

 Morelia, Mexico, October 2001

-Let’s begin the way that we began yesterday, with calming down by focusing on the breath.
+Let’s begin with calming down by focusing on the breath.
 In the Buddhist training there are many different ways of breathing and many different breathing exercises.
 Although almost all of them, that I am familiar with, involve breathing through the nose, not through the mouth, and breathing naturally in a gentle way, rather than forcefully.
 In some of these methods we hold the breath and in some of them we don’t.
 And sometimes we hold the breath on the in-breath and sometimes we make a pause on the out-breath.
 It all depends on the actual purpose of the breathing exercise, the way that we breathe.

 To calm down, the traditional way of doing this is to use the cycle of breathing out and then breathing in.
 And we can make a pause on the out-breath, because then naturally we breathe in more deeply without forcing it.
 In this simplest manner of calming down we don’t hold the breath on the in-breath, although there are other methods that involve that.
 And the reason for using this cycle – I mean there are many reasons for using this cycle of out and then in – but here the main purpose of it is, that if we want to quiet our thoughts, since this way of counting is different from the way that most people usually imagine this cycle of breath, it requires more concentration.
 And because it requires more concentration and attention, it doesn’t leave very much room for thinking about other things, so it helps to quiet the mind.